 Under our Corporate Governance Guidelines, the non-management directors must meet in executive session without management at least quarterly.
 The Chair of the Board presides over executive sessions of the non-management directors.
 In the event that the non-management directors include directors who are not independent under the NYSE listing standards, our Corporate Governance Guidelines require the independent directors to meet separately in executive session at least once a year.
 There were 12 executive sessions of the non-management directors in 2020.
 Throughout 2020, all of our non-management directors were independent under the NYSE listing standards and our Director Independence Standards.
-Accordingly, the 12 executive sessions of our non-management directors in 2020 also constituted meetings of our independent directors.
+Accordingly, the 12 executive sessions of our non-management directors.